Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Definitions and main results

 We note that the first cohomology of the quotient space $M/S^1$ can be related to the monodromy invariant by:

-where $f_1:H^1(\Sigma_g) \rightarrow H^1(\Sigma_g)$ is the map induced by $f$ on the first cohomology, which is independent of the representative $f$ (see Equation \eqref{long_exact_sequence_equation}).
-In particular, when $f_1$ has no eigenvalues $1$, the group of periods must be discrete by Lemma \ref{betti_one_group_of_periods_discrete}.
-This includes for example the case where the reduced spaces are homeomorphic to spheres. \begin{remark} For tall complexity one spaces, the \textit{painting invariant} defined in \cite{tall_uniqueness} encodes the topological properties of the quotient space, and in dimension $4$ it is known to be trivial (see \cite[Remark 2.3]{tall_uniqueness}).
+where $f_1:H^1(\Sigma_g) \rightarrow H^1(\Sigma_g)$ is the map induced by $f$ on the first cohomology (see also Equation~\eqref{long_exact_sequence_equation}).
+In particular, when $f_1$ has no eigenvalues $1$, then $b_1(M/S^1) = 1$, and the group of periods must be discrete by Lemma~\ref{betti_one_group_of_periods_discrete}.
+This includes for example the case where the reduced spaces are homeomorphic to spheres. \begin{remark} For tall complexity one spaces, the \textit{painting invariant} defined in~\cite{tall_uniqueness} encodes the topological properties of the quotient space, and in dimension $4$ it is known to be trivial (see~\cite[Remark 2.3]{tall_uniqueness}).
 Surprisingly, the monodromy invariant which serves as the analogous topological invariant in our setting, turns out to be non-trivial, which means that non-trivial topological phenomena appear already in dimension $4$.
 This occurs since the image of the momentum map is a circle, which allows for the $\mathbb{Z}_k$-tori to form ``braids'' when circling around the momentum values.
-Here, $\mathbb{Z}_k$-tori refer to the connected components of the set of non-free orbits (cf. $\mathbb{Z}_k$-spheres in \cite{periodic_hamiltonians}). \end{remark}
+Here, $\mathbb{Z}_k$-tori refer to the connected components of the set of non-free orbits (cf. $\mathbb{Z}_k$-spheres in~\cite{periodic_hamiltonians}). \end{remark}